 Our Tea Club runs from 3.30 to 4.30 or 5.30pm 5 days a week (depending on demand).
 A drink and snack is provided and children have the opportunity to engage in further play based activities.
 Tea Club may include an art, craft or cooking activity and is held in the Multi-Purpose room in the Family Hub.

 One breakfast, lunch or tea club will be included in your child’s 15 hours of Nursery School and your child’s Key Person will discuss which option fits best with your needs.
 Additional sessions may be booked if spaces are available and charges for these are listed in our Charges section.

 The Government provides funding for 2 year olds from qualifying families and we give priority to these children when admitting to our Ladybirds group.
 2 year olds have the choice of 5 morning or 5 afternoon sessions at Nursery School.

 Check here for more information about 2 year old funding and to apply online.

 During the year, our older children will all have the chance to take part in Forest School.
 These sessions are run in a local woodland by Sharon Chapman, our Forest School Leader.

 All children are entitled to 15 hours of early education each week from the term following their third birthday.
 At Nursery School, most families choose to take this as 5 morning or 5 afternoon sessions per week.
 Children can also attend for the first half or the second half of the week.
 Our “How we Learn” page has more details of the choices the children have each day.

-We have places available in each cohort for the Government’s new “30 hours” scheme.
+We have places available in each cohort for the “30 hours” Government-funded scheme for working families.
 From September 2018, children are able to attend every morning and 4 afternoons of your choice.
 One free Breakfast Club is included and the 5th lunch/afternoon session is available for an additional charge if parents need full-time Nursery School.